amitxv/PC-Tuning/docs/physical-setup.md

     - See [What Can I Do About Bufferbloat?](https://www.bufferbloat.net/projects/bloat/wiki/What_can_I_do_about_Bufferbloat)

-- Avoid daisy-chaining power cables anywhere
+- Avoid daisy-chaining power cables anywhere in your setup

 - Tape the end of loose power cables to reduce the risk of short-circuiting components

-- Favor short and shielded cables
+- Favor shielded cables and avoid unnecessarily long ones

 - Clean dust from components and heat sinks as they have the potential to cause short circuits and reduce airflow